pawandubey/blog/content/bayes.md

 Using the WebKB dataset, the current implementation achieved an accuracy of roughly 74%.
 Not bad for a day's work.
 The accuracy also depends a lot on the dataset and can vary wildly.
 However, it is clear we can do better.

 ## Next Steps
 We can tune our algorithm a bit to improve the classification by tuning some of the parameters.
-Right of the bat, we can use the actual frequency ratio of the different categories instead of the inverse of their size.
+Right off the bat, we can use the actual frequency ratio of the different categories instead of the inverse of their size.
 Another improvement we can do is to tune our smoothing technique.

 We can also manipulate our dataset by finding synonyms and grouping them together.
 This is one extra step apart from just stemming.
 We can also disregard the words (features) whose frequencies don't vary across categories as they are not helpful in the decision making.